jtebert/document-everything/docs/projects/keyboard.md

 ![Keyboard render with keycaps](/assets/img/projects/keyboard/keyboard-render-1.png)

 It's built!
 And it looks like the original render!
 And it works!
-(Except unicode, but we're still working on that.)
+Unicode now works, too (look, emoji: 🐄🐘🐕🐁 – see [this update](#january-update)) but the caveat is that for the moment, the keyboard only works with a Colemak layout, but none of the unicode/emoji keys line up with where you'd want them to be relative to the letters.
+(Sorry, QWERTY plebians.)
+Don't worry – it's on the [TODO list](#todo).

 You can download the latest version of the firmware from [the GitHub repository](https://github.com/jtebert/qmk_firmware/tree/master/keyboards/project223).